uc-cdis/covid19-tools/covid19-notebooks/bayes-by-county/README.md

 - `Cook/deathsForecast.png` : Here we plot observed and modeled daily deaths on a log10 scale and forecast 7 days beyond June 1st, the date of the last observation.
 We note that the curve bends downward approximately 2-3 weeks after March 21st, the first day of lockdown in Illinois, but still maintains a slightly positive slope thereafter, indicating that lockdown in Cook County reduced Rt but not to less than 1.

-indicating that the lockdown intervention successfully slowed the spread of COVID-19 in Cook County.

 ## Notes to self

 1-2 sentences per